 Extend Layers To Background Size - Extends the size of ripped image layers to the size of the background layer.

 Layer Name - Names the images after their layer names in the PSD file.
 For example, a layer named Price Tag in the original PSD file becomes an image named Price Tag.
-However, if the layer names in the PSD file are default Photoshop layer names (Background, Layer 1, Layer 2, and so on), the images are named after their layer numbers in the PSD file, not their default layer names.
+However, if the layer names in the PSD file are default Photoshop layer names (Background, Layer 1, Layer 2, and so on), the images are named after their layer numbers in the PSD file.

 Photoshop and layer number - Names the images after their layer numbers in the PSD file, ignoring original layer names.
 Images are named with the Photoshop filename and an appended layer number.
 For example, the second layer of a file called